nezaboodka/reactronic/README.md

 }

 enum Reentrance {
-  PreventWithError = 1, // fail with error if there is an existing action in progress (default) WaitAndRestart = 0, // wait for existing action to finish and then restart reentrant one CancelPrevious = -1, // cancel previous action in favor of recent one OverwritePrevious = -2, // allow previous to complete, but overwrite it with ignoring any conflicts RunSideBySide = -3 // multiple simultaneous actions are allowed }
+  PreventWithError = 1, // fail with error if there is an existing call in progress (default) WaitAndRestart = 0, // wait for existing call to finish and then restart current one CancelPrevious = -1, // cancel previous call in favor of recent one CancelAndWaitPrevious = -2, // cancel previous call in favor of recent one (but wait until canceling is completed) OverwritePrevious = -2, // allow previous to complete, but overwrite it with ignoring any conflicts RunSideBySide = -3 // multiple simultaneous calls are allowed }

 class Monitor {